 Anyway, the above formula will work only if you will learn to keep your instant desires under control and basically live below your means.
 That’s how rich and wealthy people handle their financial matters.
 Look at Bill Gates, look at Mark Zuckerberg, or even Warren Buffet; they don’t wear flashy suits all the time, you know what I mean.
 Do you think they can’t afford to wear flashy suits all the time?
 In fact, if you meet them in person, and you didn’t know that they were rich, you wouldn’t even noticed if they have got a lot of money holding most, if not some countries’ economies right now.

 The ability to delay gratification is critical to have if you want to succeed in all aspects of life.
-Basically with success, usually we are required to choose between instant and delayed gratification, self-control and the pain of discipline or persisting over the ease of distraction.
+Basically with success, usually we are required to choose between instant and delayed gratification, self-control, the pain of discipline or persisting, over the ease of distraction.
 And that’s exactly what delayed gratification is all about.
 If you want to succeed at something, at some point you will need to find the ability to be disciplined and take action instead of becoming distracted and doing what’s easy.
 Success in nearly every area of life requires you to ignore doing something easier in favor of doing something harder such as doing the work to make things happen.
-The good thing with mastering the art of delayed gratification is that you can train yourself by starting small, and making a few small improvements just like the way we tone and build our muscles when we workout and exercise.
+The good thing with mastering the art of delayed gratification is that we can train ourselves by starting small, and making a few small improvements as we keep on progressing, just like the way we tone and build our muscles when we workout and exercise.

 If you enjoyed this post, feel free to share, comment, and like.
 I would like to hear from you.